 Day 5 Pisa (1 night)

-From Cinque Terre, there are a few direct trains from Monterosso to Pisa Centrale.
 It’s also a good option on this Italian itinerary as it helps break up the onward journey to Florence.

 Things to see & do in Pisa

 The Leaning Tower of Pisa is the most famous attraction in the city.
-But you’ll want to take in the beautiful Baptistery and Cattedrale di Pisa, too – they’re all located in the same Piazza dei Miracoli (Square of Miracles).
-This is also a lovely setting for enjoying a sunny afternoon, relaxing and taking in all the grand architecture!
+You’ll also want to take in the beautiful Baptistery and Cattedrale di Pisa – they’re all located in the same Piazza dei Miracoli (Square of Miracles).

 Where to stay in Pisa